XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• Free demo account with virtual funds for practice
+• Free demo account available for practice and learning

-• No lending, staking, or integrated crypto wallet services
+• No lending, staking, or crypto wallet features

 MoomooMoomoo